 P.O.
 Box 43430 Olympia, WA 98504-3430 -or by email-

-The transferability of credits earned at Universal Technical Institute of Arizona and/or Universal Technical Institute of Northern California is at the discretion of the receiving college, university, or other educational institution.
-Students considering transferring to any institution should not assume that credits earned in any program of study at (name of institution) will be accepted by the receiving institution.
-Similarly, the ability of a degree, certificate, diploma, or other academic credential earned at (name of institution) to satisfy an admission requirement of another institution is at the discretion of the receiving institution.
-Accreditation does not guarantee credentials or credits earned at Universal Technical Institute of Arizona and/or Universal Technical Institute of Northern California will be accepted by or transferred to another institution.
+The transferability of credits earned at Universal Technical Institute of Arizona or Universal Technical Institute of Northern California is at the discretion of the receiving college, university, or other educational institution.
+Students considering transferring to any institution should not assume that credits earned in any program of study at Universal Technical Institute of Arizona or Universal Technical Institute of Northern California will be accepted by the receiving institution.
+Similarly, the ability of a degree, certificate, diploma, or other academic credential earned at Universal Technical Institute of Arizona or Universal Technical Institute of Northern California to satisfy an admission requirement of another institution is at the discretion of the receiving institution.
+Accreditation does not guarantee credentials or credits earned at Universal Technical Institute of Arizona or Universal Technical Institute will be accepted by or transferred to another institution.
 To minimize the risk of having to repeat coursework, students should contact the receiving institution in advance for evaluation and determination of transferability of credits and/or acceptability of degrees, diplomas, or certificates earned.